resbaz/hpc/tutorial_1.rst

  - location of script, for example:
    /data/project1/pMelb0283/trapezoids/myTrapParallel.pbs
- - location from which script is queued: anywhere you want, with sensible defaults available.
+ - location from which script is queued: anywhere you want, with sensible defaults preferred.

 **10. echo $HOSTNAME**

-execute a random command into the output (just as an eg that this is a regular bash script.
+Execute a command into the output (just as an eg that this is a regular bash script.

 **11. mpiexec python trapParallel_1.py 0.0 1.0 10000**